marciprete/keycloak-resource-autoconf/README.md

 }
 ```

-This example will produce the equivalent of the yaml
+This example will produce the equivalent of the following yaml:
 ```
 keycloak:
   ...